Apply ACT Principles to Your Daily Life

 About Dr. Krompinger

 Jason Krompinger, PhD, is a clinical psychologist with expertise in treating OCD and related disorders.
-He serves as director of Psychological Services and Clinical Research at McLean’s Obsessive Compulsive Disorder Institute.
+He is the director of clinical training at the New England Center for OCD and Anxiety.
+Dr. Krompinger was previously the director of psychological services at McLean’s Obsessive Compulsive Disorder Institute.

 It’s important to think about ways to manage your mental health.
 McLean is committed to providing mental health and self-care resources for all who may need them.
 You and your family may find these strategies from McLean experts helpful to feel mentally balanced in your everyday lives.